Snam in the Task Force on Climate-related Financial Disclosure

 Snam's commitment as an important player in the energy transition is also reflected in a more transparent reporting focused on Climate Change

-Snam publishes the fourth edition of the document "Climate Change Report 2021" in accordance with the TCFD recommendations to which we adhered in 2018.
+Snam published the fourth edition of the document "Climate Change Report 2021" drafted in accordance with the TCFD recommendations to which we adhered in 2018.

 Companies operating in the energy sector are faced with the constant challenge of guaranteeing the energy required by the market at affordable prices, using sources and processes that go in the direction of decarbonisation.
 Snam decided to answer to this challenge not only with a Net Zero Carbon strategy, concrete investments and targets for the reduction of natural gas emissions and GHG emissions scope 1, scope 2 and scope 3, but also with a more transparent reporting by joining, in September 2018, the recommendations of the Task Force on climate-related financial disclosure.

 Task Force on Climate-Related Financial Disclosure